mazemasterjs/game-server/README.md

 ## Change Notes

+### v0.11.1

+- Cleaned up some smells SonarQube identified

 ### v0.11.0

 - Monster now emits all engram senses
-- Flamethrowers no longer trigger even if you jumps away from the tripwire
+- Flamethrowers no longer trigger even if you jump away from the tripwire
 - The cat must be avoided by sneaking past, jumping over, or waiting for it to move on
 - Wait command added